JSpeedie/cmp-tree/README.md

       Naturally, I don't have much or sometimes any experience with common elements in a standard toolchain with C++.
 This includes testing frameworks.
 I'd love to give `GoogleTest` a go!
-3. Switch from Make to CMake
-    * I decided to use Make for the C++ code because the project is simple (right now it's just one `.cpp` file and one `.hpp` file, although I should probably break those up), so I thought I'd use Make because it's what I'm most familiar with.
-This made initial development of the C++ implementation easy, but I'm starting to feel like CMake would be a great leap forward, especially for any project that doesn't just fit into one `.cpp` and one `.hpp`.

 #### C Implementation Specific: